Buccaneers vs Patriots: Tom Brady's tenure in New England

 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
-Sunday’s match-up will also be available via live stream on Peacock.
+Tonight’s match-up will also be available via live stream on Peacock.

 RELATED: Buccaneers vs Patriots – Will Tom Brady break the NFL’s passing yards record?